diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-In the previous example, we are selecting all buttons since we pass the `button` selector, lets see how to add more granularity:
+Now if you click on the button again, this time our modal should appear!

+The issue with this however is, because we have specified `button` as the trigger for our modal, this modal will get triggered any time any button on the page is clicked.
+So lets see how to add more granularity to control what action each button triggers if we decide to add multiple buttons to our page.
+We'll accomplish this using the `id` attribute.

+Update our `button` and `app-modal` component definitions as follows:
 ```html
 ...
 <button id="open-modal-btn">open</button>